 Previous meetings in the series - around the problems of today's world

 The climate crisis, the global economy driven by the idea of continuous growth plus recent events related to the forced lock down situation or remote work are forcing changes in the approach to design and architecture.

 The era of old-architects designing iconic buildings that are expensive to construct and operate, which are landmarks of their cities, but also monuments to their authors, is coming to an end.
 However, energy inefficient buildings are still being constructed: they require heating in winter and intensive cooling in summer, and the materials used in them, such as glass, steel and concrete, contribute to increasedCO2 emissions into the atmosphere.

-We live in a culture of constant growth pressure.
+We live in a culture of constant pressure of economic growth.
 Architecture, being part of this process, influences economic and social inequality, the rise of consumerism and the greenhouse effect in our cities.
 Yet we continue to build more premium glass office buildings, luxury development estates with fences and remote control gates, shopping centers on the outskirts of cities or in their centers causing an exodus of residents fromthese places, short-term rental apartments, we invest in parking lots, road infrastructure and everything that in theory is supposed to improve the quality of life in the city, but in practice reduces it.
-On top of that, we are cutting out greenery and parks for new developments instead of adapting existing buildings to changes.
-The meetings are for discussing alternative scenarios, diagnosing probems and looking for solutions in these very troubled times!
+On top of that, we are cutting out greenery and parks for more developments instead of adapting existing buildings for change.

 1 Maciej Siuda, Marcin Wicha